-The authors of [18] used model ensembles to classify CXRs as showing normal lungs or TB-like radiological manifestations.
+Yadav et al. [16] demonstrated the benefits of transferring knowledge learned from training on a large-scale selection of CXR images and repurposing them toward tuberculosis (TB) detection.
+They constructed model ensembles and compared their performance with individual models toward classifying CXRs as showing normal lungs or TB -like manifestations.
+Rajaraman & Antani [17] proposed CXR modality-specific knowledge transfer by retraining the ImageNet-pretrained CNN models on a large-scale selection of CXRs collected from various institutions.
+This helped in improving generalization of the learned knowledge that was transferred and fine-tuned to detect TB disease-like manifestations in CXRs.
+The authors performed ensemble learning using the best-performing CNNs to demonstrate better performance in classifying CXRs as belonging to normal or TB-infected classes.
+At present, the literature on CXR analysis benefiting from modality-specific knowledge transfer particularly applied to detect COVID-19 viral disease manifestations is limited.
+This leaves room for progress toward evaluating the efficacy of these methods in improving the performance toward COVID-19 detection.
+Lakhani & Sundaram [18] used model ensembles to classify CXRs as showing normal lungs or TB-like radiological manifestations.
 It was observed that an ensemble of custom CNN and ImageNet-pretrained models delivered superior classification performance with an AUC of 0.99.
-The authors of [19] evaluated the efficacy of a stacked model ensemble constructed from hand-crafted features/classifiers and DL models toward TB detection in CXRs.
+Rajaraman et al. [19] evaluated the efficacy of a stacked model ensemble constructed from hand-crafted features/classifiers and DL models toward TB detection in CXRs.
 CXRs collected from various institutions were used to improve the generalization of the proposed approach.
 It was observed that the model ensembles delivered better performance than individual constituent models in all performance metrics.
 Ensemble learning has been applied to detect cardiomegaly in CXRs [20].
-The authors observed that DL model ensembles were 92% accurate as compared to 76.5% accuracy obtained with hand-crafted features/classifiers.
+The authors observed that DL model ensembles were 92% accurate as compared to 76.5% accuracy obtained with handcrafted features/classifiers.
 These results demonstrate the superiority of ensemble learning over the traditional approach of evaluating the performance with stand-alone models.
-Applied to COVID-19 detection in CXRs, the authors of [5] iteratively pruned the DL models and constructed ensembles to improve performance compared to individual constituent models.
+Applied to COVID-19 detection in CXRs, Rajaraman et al. [5] iteratively pruned the DL models and constructed ensembles to improve performance compared to individual constituent models.
 To this end, the authors observed that the weighted average of iteratively pruned models demonstrated superior classification performance with a 99.01% accuracy and AUC of 0.9972.
 Otherwise, the literature available on applying ensemble learning toward COVID-19 detection in chest radiographs is limited.